"Heroes" (David Bowie song): Promotion and release

+Filmed appearances

 To promote Heroes, Bowie appeared on television programmes hosted by Marc Bolan (left, pictured in 1973) and Bing Crosby (right, pictured in 1951).

 After undertaking no promotional events for Low, Bowie promoted "Heroes" extensively.
-In early September 1977, he agreed to perform the title track on Marc Bolan's Granada Television series Marc, which was recorded on 9 September and broadcast on 28 September, following Bolan's death from a car accident on 16 September.
-This particular version, released as a 7" picture disc on 22 September 2017, has an alternative backing track that was recorded with Bolan playing lead guitar and the T. Rex line up of Dino Dines on keyboards, and the rhythm section of Herbie Flowers on bass and Tony Newman on drums, both of whom had played with Bowie on his 1974 album Diamond Dogs and its accompanying tour.
+In early September 1977, he agreed to perform the title track on Marc Bolan's Granada Television series Marc, which was recorded on 9 September and broadcast on 28 September, following Bolan's death in a car crash on 16 September.
+This version has an alternative backing track that was recorded with Bolan playing lead guitar and the T. Rex line up of Dino Dines on keyboards, and the rhythm section of Herbie Flowers on bass and Tony Newman on drums.
+(Note: Flowers and Newman had played with Bowie on his 1974 album Diamond Dogs and its accompanying tour.)
+It was released as a 7" picture disc on 22 September 2017.

-Two days after filming the Marc appearance, Bowie appeared on Bing Crosby's Christmas television special Bing Crosby's Merrie Olde Christmas, performing Heroes and a new duet with Crosby titled "Peace on Earth/Little Drummer Boy".
+Two days after filming the Marc appearance, Bowie appeared on Bing Crosby's television special Bing Crosby's Merrie Olde Christmas, performing Heroes and a new duet with Crosby titled "Peace on Earth/Little Drummer Boy".
 Crosby died on 14 October before the special's broadcast on Christmas Eve 1977.
 Bowie later quipped: "I was getting seriously worried about whether I should appear on TV because everyone I was going on with was kicking it the following week."
 On 19 October, Bowie appeared on BBC's Top of the Pops for the first time since 1973, performing Heroes using a new backing track featuring Visconti on bass and Sean Mayes on keyboards.
 Bowie sang live over the backing track with none of the band present.
 He sang the song again on the Dutch programme TopPop and the Italian programmes Odeon and L'altra domenica later the same month.